Ansh-Singh-2000/daycompass/src/docs/SYSTEM_LOGIC.md

-# Day Weaver: System Logic Documentation
+# Day Compass: System Logic Documentation

-This document explains the core logic behind the **Points System** and the **Overdue Task Notification System** in the Day Weaver application.
+This document explains the core logic behind the **Points System** and the **Overdue Task Notification System** in the Day Compass application.

 ---